Asia81/HackingToolkit9DS/README.md

 - Extract any .CXI file
 - Extract and rebuild a 3DS banner file (shown on the 3DS home menu)
 - Mass extract and mass rebuild any .3DS and .CIA files in the same time.
 Yes, sir!
-- Extract any ncch partition from a .3DS file (CIA support soon)
+- Extract any ncch partition from a .3DS file (CIA support is planned)
 - Extract contents from a decrypted ncch binary file

 Before report an issue, be sure:
+- Your 3DS/CIA/CXI file is clean and not decrypted by Decrypt9 or GodMode9.
 - Your 3DS/CIA/CXI file doesn't have any space or special caracter in its name (such as é or à).
 - Your 3DS/CIA/CXI file is in the same folder as HackingToolkit9DS.
 - You're not trying to extract the file in the ProgramFiles folder (where installed core files are).
 - To write or don't write the extension of your file when specified.
 - To have installed the setup package for your langage (SetupXX.exe file).

-Changelog V10 (09/01/2017)
+Changelog V11 (09/07/2017)
-- Added: Support for Boot9 extraction on PC.
-Absolutely no more decryption is required on 3DS.
-- Renamed: Project is renamed HackingToolkit9DS for the occasion.
-- Edited: Some strings, words and sentences has been changed.
-- Removed: Temporarily removed the 32 bits support.
-- Removed: Integrated 3DS Builder.
-- Removed: Integrated Pokemon Patch Pointer Tool.
-- Removed: Integrated RomFS Extractor.
-- Removed: Integrated RomFS Builder.
+- Hotfix for .3DS rebuild.
+- .CIA rebuild still in progress.

 The main tutorial can be found here:<br>
 https://gbatemp.net/threads/tutorial-how-to-decrypt-extract-rebuild-3ds-cia-cxi-files.383055/